Pelosi Clashes With 'Progressive Squad' As Internal Party Tensions Get Personal

 The staffer continued to argue on Twitter that the moderate wing may not be racist but was still backing policies that could harm communities of color.

+Those comments enraged moderates and members of the Congressional Black Caucus.
+Rep. Terri Sewell, D-Ala., the Vice-Chair of the moderate New Democratic Coalition and a member of the CBC, released a statement condemning the remarks.

+"To even insinuate that I, or any other member of the New Dems [sic], would promote policies that are racist and hateful or ones that would negatively impact communities of color is deeply offensive and couldn't be further from the truth," Sewell said.

-Those comments enraged moderates and Pelosi addressed the controversy directly Wednesday in weekly closed-door meeting for all House Democrats.
+The controversy was so widespread that Pelosi addressed the issue directly Wednesday in weekly closed-door meeting for all House Democrats.

 She called on members to have "some level of respect and sensitivity" to the "individual experience" that each member brings to Congress, according to a transcript of her remarks provided by a source in the room.

-Note: An earlier caption mistakenly said Rep. Alexandria Ocasio-Cortez, a New York Democrat, is a Republican.